ahmedkhlief/APT-Hunter/README.md

 docker run --rm  -it -v $PWD:/apt-hunter apt-hunter -h docker run --rm  -it -v $PWD:/apt-hunter apt-hunter -p wineventlog  -o Project2
 ```
-Make sure to have wineventlogs in the current directory and the output path to the current directory.
+> **Note**: Make sure to have the logs directory and the output path in the current directory.
 # Credits :

 I would like to thank [Joe Maccry](https://www.linkedin.com/in/joemccray/) for his amazing contribution in Sysmon use cases ( more than 100 use cases added by Joe )